TheRealKaup/KTech/readme.md

 netset's script still sees infrequent progress.
 For example, I worked on it today a little.
 The script is slowly maturing, and I am trying to improve my writing skills.
 It's very important to me that netset tells a good narrative.

+From 15-3-2-2026.

+I decided to do a small experiment.
+I will resume development for a short while, focusing on simple tasks like https://github.com/TheRealKaup/KTech/issues/152 and https://github.com/TheRealKaup/KTech/issues/153.

 ---

 ## Introduction